Generic Name: asenapine (a-SEN-a-peen)

 - To remove asenapine from the tablet pack, firmly press and hold the thumb button, then pull out the tablet pack.
 Peel back the colored tab and gently remove the tablet.
 Do not push the tablet through the tablet pack.
 Do not cut or tear the tablet pack.

-- Do not swallow, crush, or chew sublingual tablets.
+- Do not split, swallow, crush, or chew sublingual tablets.
 Place the tablet under your tongue and allow it to completely dissolve.
 Do not eat, drink, or smoke while the tablet is dissolving.